 Postoperative pain management is a crucial aspect of patient care following abdominal surgery.
-Adequate pain control not only improves comfort but also reduces the risk of and accelerates complications recovery.
-Among the various modalities postoperative pain relief, Epidural Patient-Controlled Analgesia (EPCA) and Intravenous Patient-Controlled Analgesia (IVPCA) are widely used due to their effectiveness and the autonomy they provide to the patient.
+Adequate pain control not only improves comfort but also reduces the risk of complications and accelerates recovery.
+Among various modalities the for postoperative pain relief, Epidural Patient-Controlled Analgesia (EPCA) and Intravenous Patient-Controlled Analgesia (IVPCA) are widely used due to their effectiveness and the autonomy they provide to the patient.
 This study aims to compare these two methods in terms of pain control efficacy, patient satisfaction, and complication rates in abdominal surgery patients.[1][2]
 Epidural analgesia involves the administration of analgesics directly into the epidural space, allowing for targeted pain relief with reduced systemic drug exposure.
 This method is known for its effectiveness in controlling severe pain and reducing the need for systemic opioids.
 However, it requires precise placement by an anesthesiologist and carries risks such as epidural hematoma, infection, and potential for hypotension.[3]